XanderPrez/Code-Week-Project/README.md

 # Code-Week-Project
-A small web app for weather forecast
+A small web app for weather forecast created with HTML, Vanilla JavaScript and CSS.

 Project name: Today Weather App in Palermo